cocoabox/notify/README.md

 - `notify/do/notify`
     enqueues one notification. payload may be either one of the followings:
-    - STRING :
+    - Message Payload STRING :

       ```
       MESSAGE_STR #TAG1 #TAG2 ...
       ```

-    - JSON :
+    - Message Payload JSON :

       ```
       {